CharlieS540/MS1-Junior-Club/README.md

 * I would like to find out what the club is about.
     * About Us section provides all important information regarding the club.
 * I wish to know how to join the group.
-    * How to join is clearly labeled and explained inside the about us section.
+    * How to join is clearly labelled and explained inside the about us section.
-* I would like to know how much it costs and when the session are.
+* I would like to know how much it costs and when the sessions are.
-    * Session information is clearly labeled and explained inside the about us section.
+    * Session information is clearly labelled and explained inside the about us section.

 * I would like to read customer reviews or testimonials.
-    * Testimonials section is clearly defined and easy to find in the homw page.
+    * Testimonials section is clearly defined and easy to find in the home page.

 ##### Supporting screenshots